-If your tooth canal has been underfilled with the sealing mixture, it may cause gaps where bacteria can grow, which will lead to tooth decay.
+If your tooth canal has been underfilled with the sealing mixture, it may cause gaps where bacteria can grow, leading to tooth decay.
 This can make your tooth fragile and deteriorate over time.

 - They are not sealing the tooth properly.

 A follow-up appointment with your dentist is essential.
-You will need to take the final measures to seal your tooth with permanent fillings or a crown.
+It would be best if you took the final measures to seal your tooth with permanent fillings or a crown.
 This will strengthen your tooth and prevent any bacteria from entering the canal, which could cause severe issues in the future.